ipfs/team-mgmt/meeting-notes/2019/Q1/2019-01-14--ipfs-weekly-call.md

         -   Q(Alan): Is there a place where people can ask questions about tutorials when they get stuck and get answers from experts - like with NodeSchool?

-            -   A(Teri): Report issues/suggestions via[protoschool/issues/new](https://github.com/ProtoSchool/protoschool.github.io/issues/new/choose) or link at the bottom of each lesson.
-Also, if you want to help with addressing feedback, watch repo<https://github.com/ProtoSchool/protoschool.github.io/issues>
+            -   A(Teri): Report issues/suggestions via [protoschool/issues/new](https://github.com/ProtoSchool/protoschool.github.io/issues/new/choose) or link at the bottom of each lesson.
+Also, if you want to help with addressing feedback, watch repo <https://github.com/ProtoSchool/protoschool.github.io/issues>
+            - A(Mikeal): We've kept this function within the main repo for now because most reports of confusion are currently about needing to fix the lesson, not needing to provide personalized support, be we may re-assess as more people submit questions.

         -   Thank you!